 2. Submit forms and meet with Local Disability Counselor

 3. Implement accommodations

 The Grievance Process can be found at https://accessibility.harvard.edu/filing-a-complaint

-For further information, please contact Leah Kane, Director of Student Affairs, at 617-432-1542 or e-mail firstname.lastname@example.org
+For further information, please contact the Office for Student Affairs at 617 432-1542 or e-mail firstname.lastname@example.org